hotosm/fmtm/docs/manuals/project-managers.md

 - Check the [FAQs][21] .
 - Ask your doubts in the [Slack channel: #field-mapping-tasking-manager][22]

-## Thank you

-We are excited to have you join our community of passionate mappers and volunteers.
-FMTM is a powerful platform developed by the Humanitarian OpenStreetMap Team (HOT) to facilitate mapping projects for disaster response, humanitarian efforts, and community development.

-With FMTM, you have the opportunity to make a real impact by mapping areas that are in need of support.
-Your contributions help create detailed and up-to-date maps that aid organizations and communities in their efforts to respond to crises, plan infrastructure, and improve the lives of people around the world.

-Whether you are a seasoned mapper or new to the world of mapping, FMTM provides a user-friendly interface and a range of tools to make your mapping experience smooth and rewarding.
-You can create tasks, collaborate with other volunteers, and contribute to ongoing projects that align with your interests and expertise.

-By mapping with FMTM, you are joining a global community of dedicated individuals who share a common goal of using open data to make a positive difference.
-Together, we can create a more resilient and inclusive world.

-Explore the projects, join tasks, and contribute your skills to help us build accurate and comprehensive maps.
-Don't hesitate to ask questions, seek guidance, and engage with fellow mappers through our forums and communication channels.

-Thank you for being part of FMTM.
-Your mapping efforts are invaluable, and we appreciate your commitment to making a difference.

-Happy mapping!

-The FMTM Team

 [9]: https://tasks.hotosm.org/learn/map "If you are new to mapping"
 [10]: https://docs.getodk.org/central-install-digital-ocean/ "Account on ODK Central Server"